lafriedel/100-days-of-code/log.md

 **Today's Progress**: I began Thinkful's "from design to code" challenge.
 They've provided a design of a search results page and I have to code it to match.

 **Thoughts**: They want us to spend no more than 3 hours on this - about an hour in, I'm feeling fairly close.
 I just have some layout issues to figure out.

+### R1D57: 3/8/18

+**Today's Progress**: Continued working on the challenge from the previous day.
+I've basically got it, but there's some weird things going on in my nav and with my button that I've gotta figure out.

+**Thoughts**: I seem to understand CSS styling fairly well, it's just layout positioning that I'm still struggling with.